-With short term leasing, you can opt to end your lease after the minimum 28 days have expired but because it’s a rolling 28 days, you have the option to lease for longer or swap to another make or model if you wish and there’s no additional charges to pay either.
+With short term leasing, you can opt to end your lease after the minimum 28 days have expired but because it’s a rolling 28 days, you have the option to lease for longer or swap to another make or model if you wish and there are no additional charges to pay either.

 Of course, at some point the time will come when your lease period ends and when this sad moment arrives, we expect the car or van that you lease from Flexed to be either returned by yourself or arrangements made for the collection of the vehicle by us.

-Whatever length of time you decide to lease for, when the vehicle is ready to be returned we expect it to be in a fair condition according to the British Vehicle Rental and Leasing Association (BVRLA) guide.
+Whatever length of time you decide to lease for when the vehicle is ready to be returned we expect it to be in a fair condition according to the British Vehicle Rental and Leasing Association (BVRLA) guide.

 Your lease car or van must be returned with both sets of keys, any handbook or paperwork related to the vehicle should be present and the vehicle must be in a clean, satisfactory condition that complies with the BVRLA Fair Wear & Tear guidelines.